Shape-specific fluctuations of an active colloidal interface

 Here, we have defined:

 with the important difference between the two being the $N$ dependence of the characteristic saturation time of fluctuations $t^{*}$, as explained below.
-Given (\ref{eq:scaling_th_limits}), $W_{\theta}^{\text{SS}}$ can be equivalently be taken to be the time average over the entire simulation; we denote this as $\langle W_{\theta} \rangle_{t}$ wherever used. \\
+We note that given (\ref{eq:scaling_th_limits}), $W_{\theta}^{\text{SS}}$ can be equivalently be taken to be the time average over the entire simulation. \\

-We note that the results in this Section are based on the assumption of instantaneous chemical depositions and the initial conditions of Eq. (\ref{eq:init_cond}); we display in Appendix \ref{sec:hist_dep} that similar growth exponents are obtained when chemical trails are present; where the C-shape is instead universal (independent of initial conditions) \cite{subramaniam2024rigid}. \\